Neobank: Challenges and risks

+Regional developments

+Europe

-The term neobank has been in use since at least 2016 to describe fintech-based financial providers that were challenging traditional banks.
+The term "neobank" gained popularity in 2019, but the term’s origins are older.
+The term is used to describe fintech-based financial providers that were challenging traditional banks.
 There were two main types of company that provided services digitally: companies that applied for their own banking license and companies in a relationship with a traditional bank to provide those financial services.
 The former were called challenger banks and the latter were called neobanks.

-Notable neobanks

-According to Dealroom.co the most notable neobanks in Europe are the below: